 Your life and career goals are not aligned and therefore there is less traction occurring in either your personal life or career making you feel out of balance.

-Your salary becomes stagnant and your job is “just” a job; or you make an AMAZING salary, but you STILL do not feel happy, buying “stuff” to occupy your time.
+Your salary becomes stagnant and your job is “just” a job; or you make an AMAZING salary, but you STILL do not feel happy, buying “stuff” and spending needlessly to occupy your time.